flutter/flutter-intellij/testing.md

 * (If not running in a "runtime workbench", [install the plugins](https://flutter.io/setup/#install-the-plugins).)
 * Open "Languages & Frameworks>Flutter" in Preferences and verify that there is no Flutter SDK set.
 * Set the Flutter SDK path to a valid SDK location.
-  * (TODO: add error cases for invalid locations and incomplete installs.)
+  * Verify that invalid locations are rejected (and cannot be applied).
 * Verify project creation, run/debug.